News from the Section

 Gently used suits providing new opportunities for men and women transitioning to self-sufficiency

-The Litigation Section of the State Bar of California announces the Twelfth Annual Law Suits™ Statewide Clothing Drive.
+The Litigation Section of the State Bar of California announces the Twelfth Annual Law Suits™ Statewide Clothing Drive in conjunction with the Men's Wearhouse National Suit Drive.
 During the month of July, drop off your gently used business suits (men's or women's) at any Men’s Wearhouse® in California.
-Shirts, ties, belts and shoes, in good condition, are also urgently
+Shirts, ties, belts and shoes, in good condition, are also urgently needed.

 All clothing will be donated to Working Wardrobes for a New Start® and other nonprofit organizations dedicated to helping adults in crisis get back to work.
-You will receive a receipt for your donation and 50% off the regular price of all items, excluding shoes and everyday low price items, on your next purchase.
+You will receive a receipt for your donation and 50% off the regular price of retail items, excluding shoes, clearance and everyday low price items, on your next purchase at Men's Wearhouse®.

 For more information, see Law Suits™.